madetech/learn/core-skills/web-application-development-with-react/README.md

 - Has a form component which takes information from the user and submits said information to an API.
   - Candidate should showcase their form to assessor.
-  - Candidate should demonstrate that the API has recieved information successfully
+  - Candidate should open the network tools and show that on form submission, a request is made by the browser to the API endpoint with a JSON encoded request body containing the form data.
   - Candidate should walk assessor through tests which give maintainers confidence that the component submits the data from the form to the API.
 - There should be a JS layer of indirection between the components and the API
   - Candidate should showcase standalone code which makes HTTP API requests, and tests which cover this.
   - Candidate should showcase tests which prove minimal coupling between the component and API interface.
-- The application should have component tests should have minimal coupling to markup they render.
+- The application should have component tests that have minimal coupling to markup they render.
   - Candidate should showcase their use of test specific html attributes in the test suite to achieve this.